 Computed tomography (CT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+A computer then combines these images into a detailed, cross-sectional picture that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+A special dye called a contrast medium is given before the scan to provide better detail on the image.
+The dye can be injected into a patient’s vein or given as a pill to swallow.
 The CT scan shows if lymph nodes in the chest or abdomen are enlarged, which may be a sign of cancer.
 Also, this test will show if other organs—such as the lungs, liver, or spleen—are involved.

 PET scans are often used to add to the information gathered from a CT scan and physical examination.
 This test can also be used to evaluate how well treatment is working.
 Before treatment, areas of active Hodgkin lymphoma appear bright on the scan in most people.
 During and after treatment, these bright areas usually go away as the cancer cells are dying.
 This test can reassure families and doctors—without doing a biopsy—that scar tissue still present on a CT scan after treatment does not contain active cancer cells.

 Bone marrow biopsy.
 Hodgkin lymphoma rarely spreads to the bone marrow in children with localized Hodgkin lymphoma located only in the lymphatic system.
-A bone marrow biopsy is recommended for children with signs of more widespread disease involving lymph glands above and below the diaphragm.
+Bone marrow has both a solid and liquid part.
+A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
+The samples are then analyzed by a pathologist.
+This biopsy is recommended for children with signs of more widespread disease involving lymph glands above and below the diaphragm.
 It is also recommended for children with other signs of Hodgkin lymphoma that has spread outside the lymph node system to the lungs, liver, or bones, who are more likely to have lymphoma in the bone marrow.

-For a bone marrow biopsy, the child’s skin is numbed with a local anesthetic, or—more commonly—conscious sedation is given while a needle is inserted into the bone in the hip until it reaches the spongy part of the bone at the center, the bone marrow.
+For a bone marrow biopsy, the child’s skin is numbed with medication, or, more commonly, conscious sedation is given while a needle is inserted into the bone in the hip until it reaches the spongy part of the bone at the center, the bone marrow.
 A small amount of marrow is removed and examined under a microscope.

 The next section helps explain the different stages for this type of cancer.
 Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.